PRESENTS:

 Check box to expand answer.

-Click here to meet the prize jury.
+Click here to meet the judges.

 The Navitas ESL Prize judging will be led by Miles Hitchcock, a senior teacher at Navitas English has taught ESL for over 20 years in Japan, China and Australia, most recently on Academic English pathways into Universities and TAFE.
 Miles is also a previous winner of the Melbourne Age Short Story Award and the Curtin Fiction Award.
 Miles will be joined in judging this prize with Basim Shamaon JP, a highly respected community leader in South West Sydney, whose work with migrants and refugees is his life, passion, identity.
 Basim is the Stakeholder Engagement Manager at Navitas Skilled Futures and recently released his own book, From Iraq to Australia: Jewels from My Journey.